 Fact 5: Entrepreneurs are Divergent Thinkers

 Divergent in the sense that they see an opportunity to immediately make a difference and a small profit when their counterparts would be running numerous market research plans, execution and engagement plans, and other similar red tape documentation.
 Entrepreneurs just want to get the job done right and fast.
 If that makes them divergent thinkers, then it is a blessing for them.
+Some are even employing a great writing professor to assist with getting their essays done.

 Fact 6: Entrepreneurs Start Young

 Business-minded high school students more often than not turn out to be the future entrepreneurs of their class.
 They don’t mind trying anything and everything to make money.
 These are the young people who have an innate ability to learn from their mistakes early on in life.
 They go through their lives with those life lessons, and they improve upon it as they progress with their small to medium scale enterprises.
+Just like some physics, young people are review both current and past writings to educate themselves and by choosing a trusted partner in solving homework problems.

 The one thing that budding entrepreneurs need to understand is that unlike Business Management, Entrepreneurship is not a cookie cutter course, It is not a one-size-fits-all experience because of the sheer small size of the undertakings.
 Therefore, there is no right or wrong way to be an entrepreneur.
 It isn’t something that can be taught in class because each experience is relevant only to the person who experienced it.